ibexa/documentation-user/docs/content_management/block_reference.md

 ## Recently added block

-Highlights recently added products from PIM.
+Highlights recently added products from product catalog.
 Quickly informs users about new additions for quicker distribution and popularizing added products.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Personalization Scenario** – Select "Recently added items" to display products that were recently added to PIM.
+- **Personalization Scenario** – Select "Recently added items" to display products that were recently added to product catalog.
 - **Product Types to be displayed** – Select the type of products to be displayed on the list.
 - **Limit** – Set the number of products to be displayed.